-The most important component in helping a traumatized child to heal is a strong, therapeutic parent (primary caregiver).
-You can learn more about becoming a Therapeutic Parent on this website, as well as our ATN’s Learning Center.
+The most important component in helping a child impacted by trauma to heal is a strong, therapeutic parent (primary caregiver).
+You can learn more about becoming a Therapeutic Parent on this website,.
 For ongoing support, education and encouragement in your Therapeutic Parenting journey, consider joining ATN.

 The second most important component is trauma-sensitive, attachment-focused therapy.
 ATN actively encourages ALL families to work with therapists who specialize in attachment & trauma.
 While experts aren’t readily available in all areas throughout the US and the world, we urge you to seek out experienced professionals, even if it means traveling, working remotely, arranging for local therapists to be trained, or finding a professional willing to come to you.

-How do I find an experienced attachment & trauma specialist?
+How do I find an experienced attachment therapist & trauma specialist?

 The many pages in this section of the website details some of the most commonly used treatment modalities by attachment and trauma professionals.
 This field is rapidly evolving, and ATN strives to keep up-to-date.
 Many of these modalities and interventions are currently being researched and all are considered evidence-based or evidence-informed.
 Traits of trauma-sensitive, attachment-focused treatments include: